Cacti/documentation/Tree-Rules.md

 This section will describe **Tree Rules** in Cacti.

-Tree rules allows Automation to bunch up devices based on matches on rules we come up with you can say bunch all Cisco devices on to a Cisco tree.
+Tree rules allow Automation to bunch up devices based on matches on rules we come up with you can say bunch all Cisco devices on to a Cisco tree.
 Or if you have a site where all of the hostnames start with siteb you can have a site b tree etc see below for some examples.